Editing Layout¶

 This changes the rendering of the legends on the keyboard to match the selected locale.
 This helps international users to design their keyboard layouts.

-, which matches computers set to the United States English locale.
+The default locale is en-US, which matches computers set to the United States English locale.

 For more information please see International Keyboard Setup.